icopy-site/awesome-cn/docs/awesome/awesome-raspberry-pi.md

 - [PiShrink](https://github.com/Drewsif/PiShrink/) - Bash script that automatically shrinks a pi image that will then resize to the max size of the SD card on boot.
 - [pistrong](https://github.com/gitbls/pistrong) - Manage certificate-secured strongSwan VPNs.
 Installer and command-line tool for client-server, site-to-site, and host-to-host VPNs.
 - [PiVPN](https://pivpn.io) - Create a full-featured OpenVPN/WireGuard VPN Server with a single bash command.
+- [PiGro](https://github.com/actionschnitzel/PiGro-Aid-) - PiGro does many commands that have to be entered via the terminal with one or two clicks of a button.
 - [Pi-Apps](https://github.com/Botspot/pi-apps) - The most popular app store for Raspberry Pi computers, 100% open-source bash scripts.
 - [Processing](https://pi.processing.org/get-started/) - Processing Development Environment running on Raspberry Pi.
 - [Pwnagotchi](https://github.com/evilsocket/pwnagotchi) - Pwnagotchi is an AI based Wi-Fi cracking tool that learns from its surrounding WiFi environment to maximize the crackable WPA key material it captures.